-From the wiki: “‘Shanghai Noodle Factory’ was written by Steve Winwood sometime between his departure from The Spencer Davis Group in the spring of 1967 and his co-founding of the band Traffic, but was first recorded by the group Jay & the Americans (‘Come A Little Bit Closer’, ‘Cara Mia’, ‘This Magic Moment‘) as the B-side to the non-charting single ‘French Provincial’.
-Coincidentally, the original recording was produced by co-writer and Traffic producer Jimmy Miller.
-Traffic would later record its own version of Winwood’s song, but it would not appear on an album until the 1969 release of Last Exit.”
+From the wiki: “‘Shanghai Noodle Factory’, ostensibly about the business of music being in conflict with the needs of a musician, was written by Steve Winwood, Jim Capaldi, Chris Wood, Jimmy Miller, and Larry Fallon sometime between Winwood’s departure from the Spencer Davis Group and his co-founding of the band Traffic in the spring of 1967.
+But, ‘Shanghai Noodle Factory’ would first be recorded by the group Jay & the Americans (‘Come A Little Bit Closer’, ‘Cara Mia’, ‘This Magic Moment‘) and released in October 1967 as the B-side to the non-charting single ‘French Provincial’.

 Written and first recorded by Jackie Edwards (1965).

 From the wiki: “‘Keep on Running’ was written and first recorded by Jackie Edwards, which became a #1 UK hit when recorded by The Spencer Davis Group.
 Edwards recorded his original version while working in the UK for Island Records as a songwriter.
-It first appeared on his 1965 album Come on Home, and was later re-recorded by Edwards again in the mid-1970s for his Do You Believe In Love album.
-Strongly influenced by Nat King Cole, Edwards began performing at the age of 14.
-He came to the attention of Chris Blackwell in 1959 after scoring four #1 singles in Jamaica between 1960 and 1961.
-When Blackwell set up Island Records in London in 1962 Edwards followed him, working as a singer and songwriter for Island, recording as a solo artist and also duets with Millie Small (‘My Boy Lollipop‘), and delivering records to stores.
+It first appeared on his 1965 album Come on Home, and was later re-recorded by Edwards again as a reggae arrangement in the mid-1970s for his Do You Believe In Love album.

 Hit versions by The Spencer Davis Group (US #7/UK #2 1966), Traffic (US #68 1971), The Blues Brothers (US #18 1980).

 From the wiki: “Homer Banks was born in Memphis, Tennessee, and, at the age of 16, formed The Soul Consolidators gospel group which toured around the southern states.
 After military service, Banks returned to Memphis in 1964 where he began a singing career with the small Genie label where he met Isaac Hayes and David Porter.
 Soon, Stax founder Estelle Axton hired Banks to work at the record shop attached to the company’s Satellite Studios.
-He stayed for three years, also recording for the Minit label.
-One of his Minit recordings, ‘(Ain’t That) A Lot of Love’, provided the basic riff later used by the Spencer Davis Group on their hit ‘Gimme Some Lovin”.”
+He stayed for three years, also recording for the Minit label subsidiary of Liberty Records.
+One of his Minit recordings, ‘(Ain’t That) A Lot of Love’, co-written by Banks and Deanie Parker, provided the basic riff later used by the Spencer Davis Group on their hit ‘Gimme Some Lovin”.